ichiLamuchy/Mobile-Web-Google-Scholarship/restaurant_P2_steps.md

 (you need indexController.js for all the display this incluse regesterServiceWorker, event listeniner such as listening to websocket, pass it to json)

+#### Tip

+method indexdDB.deleteDatabase('database name')
+on the colsole dev tools to delete the indexedDB

+force update on reload check on dev tools - easier to develop